easysql/easy_sql/docs/easy_sql/syntax.md

 It works simply as what you expected.

-- The query result will be save to a temporary table if target is 'temp'.
+- The query result will be saved to a temporary table if the target is 'temp'.
-- The query result will be saved to a cached temporary table if target is 'cache'.
+- The query result will be saved to a cached temporary table if the target is 'cache'.
-- The query result will be saved to a broadcasted temporary table if target is 'broadcast'.
+- The query result will be saved to a broadcasted temporary table if the target is 'broadcast'.

-Speaking to implementation, if the backend is Spark, 'temp' 'cache' and 'broadcast' behave the same as that in Spark, and with global temporary table created or replaced with specified name.
+Speaking of implementation, if the backend is Spark, 'temp' 'cache' and 'broadcast' behave the same as that in Spark, and with a global temporary table created or replaced with the specified name.
 For the other backends in which there is no support of caching and broadcasting of temporary tables, Easy SQL just create views with the specified name in a temporary default database.

-Since there is no actual loading of data for temporary table, to define a temporary table is a very light-weight operation.
+Since there is no actual loading of data for temporary tables, to define a temporary table is a very light-weight operation.
-You can create as many temporary table as you wish.
+You can create as many temporary tables as you wish.

-There are a few things to note when create temporary tables for different backends.
+There are a few things to note when creating temporary tables for different backends.

 - For Spark backend, the name of the temporary table can be reused, but it cannot be reused for the other backends since we cannot create two database views with the same name in the same default database.
 - For BigQuery backend, we have to specify names like `${temp_db}.SOME_TEMP_TABLE_NAME` when query the created temporary table.
 You guessed it, the 'temp_db' is a pre-defined variable provided by Easy SQL engine.
-This limitation is introduced by BigQuery since there is no such concept as default database (named dataset in BigQuery).
+This limitation is introduced by BigQuery since there is no such concept of a default database (named dataset in BigQuery).

 ### Function calls